-Next, you will need to connect the two tanks together using the Supply Tank Adaptor and the 6-Foot Filling Hose.
+Next, you will need to connect the two tanks together using the Supply Tank Adapter and the 6-Foot Filling Hose.

-Connect the CGA-580 fitting (screw end) of the 6-Foot Filling Hose into the Portable Tank
+Connect the CGA-580 fitting (screw end) of the 6-Foot Filling Hose into the Portable Tank.
+Tighten Hand Nut.

 Screw the Supply Tank Adaptor into the Supply Tank.